pittpv/aztec-monitoring-script/en/README.md

 ### 30-05-2025
 - Added validator check function.
 Analyzes all validators, shows information for specific ones, displays full list.
+- Aztec node custom port setup for proof generation option.
+This is necessary if you changed the node port during installation.

 ### 29-05-2025
 - Log file cleanup when reaching 1 MB, initial report is preserved.